Jared-Hernandez/WebApplicationCalculator/README.md

 Python handles middleware, performs graphing via matplotlib, and leverages Python's Foreign Function Interface to load the compiled C shared library using ctypes, and FASTapi to transfer data from the backend to the web application front end.

 the front end is a Single Page Application that dynamically updates its contents without page reloads or new tabs, and interactively renders results and graphs for a better user experience.
-Responsible for sending managing user input and displaying the results it receives from the backend.
+Responsible for managing two roles, validating and sending user input to the back end and displaying the results it receives.

 -_-_-_-_-_-_-_Data Flow__-_-_-_-_-_-_-